SensorTechnologies/stl-mynewt-newtmgr/README.md

   <img src="https://github.com/apache/mynewt-newtmgr/actions/workflows/build.yml/badge.svg">
 <a/>

+# STL Newtmgr176
+Newtmgr176 is a customised version of Newtmgr for the Sensor Technologies Sureline Relay Bluetooth Controller.
+It uses a reduced image upload chunk size of 176 bytes instead of the default 512 bytes.
+This is required because the commands are sent via an SPI link with maximum message length of 255 bytes and some Newtmgr message overhead is required.

 # Newtmgr

 Newt Manager (newtmgr) is the application tool that enables a user to communicate with and manage